 This is Carolyn Beatrice Parker (b 1917).
 Up to now, people said the first African-American woman physicist who reached PhD level was in the 70s.
-But Carolyn Beatrice Parker researched plutonium on the Dayton Project, part of WWII’s Manhattan project.
-She completed her physics PhD at MIT in the early 50s, but leukemia, likely plutonium-induced, stopped her being able to defend it.
+But Carolyn Beatrice Parker researched polonium on the Dayton Project, part of WWII’s Manhattan project.
+She completed her physics PhD at MIT in the early 50s, but leukemia, likely polonium-induced, stopped her being able to defend it.
 She died at 47.
 Read more about her in her new Wikipedia page.

 Her story highlighted another error in the record: she was related to marine biologist Joan Murrell Owens, another pioneering African-American woman scientist.
 She was credited with being the first to get a PhD in geology, in 1984: but that was likely Marguerite Thomas Williams in 1941.

 The biggest shock, though: the widely credited first African-American woman to get a PhD in botany, Jesse Jarue Mark, turned out not to be a woman.
 Bryan Clark found this out when he tracked down a photo of JJ Mark.
 (Many years ago, Jesse’s name became Jessie, and the error spread for decades.)
 Thanks, Bryan!

 More to check out since the last post:

 New images slideshow